lasertown/throughput_test/README.md

 All resources will be created in a single resource group.

 By default, Node0 is imaged with URN "SUSE:sles-15-sp2:gen2:latest".

 The bellwether.fio script in the scripts directory will be run with Fio.
-The Fio test will automatically kick off when the instance boots up.
+The Fio test will automatically kick off when the VM boots up.
 The VM will automatically deallocate when the test is complete.

+A dashboard will be created containing a graph configured with the read metrics for all the disks.

 The console is enabled on the VM.
 See Tips section for more SSH information.
 # Installation